Remls/hijri-date/README.md

 ## Casting

-The field to be casted must be a string field on database.
+The field to be cast must be a string field on database.

 ```php
 // App/Models/YourModel.php